Online Linear Programming: Dual Convergence, New Algorithms, and Regret Bounds: Regret Analyses for OLP Algorithms

 We know

-for any $\p\in \Omega_p$ and distribution $\mathcal{P} \in \Xi.$ The parameter $\mu$ in last line comes from Assumption \ref{assump2} (b).
-The above inequality states that the difference in terms of constraint consumption is upper bounded by the difference between dual prices (with a constant factor).
+for any $\p\in \Omega_p$ and distribution $\mathcal{P} \in \Xi.$ The parameter $\mu$ in the last line comes from Assumption \ref{assump2} (b).
+The above inequality states that the difference in terms of constraint consumption is upper bounded by the difference between dual prices (up to a constant factor).

 The expectation of $i$-th constraint consumption up to time $t$ under Algorithm \ref{alg:IDLA},

 for $i=1,...,m$ and $t=1,...,n.$ The constant $C$ is the coefficient of the dual convergence from Theorem \ref{expectation}.
 Here the second line comes from plugging in the feasibility of $\bm{p}^*$ for the stochastic program.
 The third line comes from the analysis of the function $g_0(\bm{p}).$ The fifth line comes from the dual convergence result.
 The detailed derivation of the last line is defered to Lemma \ref{lemmasqrtT} in the following subsection.